 I am Toby Kurien, an electronics engineer in his 30′s who does software development for fun (and hopefully profit).
 I am a South African citizen of Indian origin.
-I’ve lived in Tanzania, India, Lesotho, Ciskei, East London, Durban, Middelburg, and Johannesburg.
-My main interests are computers and software development, electronics, automotive engineering, cars (in particular, the Nissan 200SX S13), heavy metal music (especially power metal and neoclassical metal), sci-fi and fantasy movies.
+My main interests are computers and software development, electronics, the Nissan 200SX S13, power/symphonic/neoclassical metal music, vocal trance music, sci-fi and fantasy movies.
 I also sometimes play the guitar (I have a Jackson Rhodes guitar and a classical guitar).
 I am fanatical about racing (both sim racing on the PC and real racing on a track like motorsports and track days).
-I play a lot of rFactor, GTR, Live For Speed, and NFS Shift.
-I’ve even built myself a racing rig.
+I play a lot of rFactor, and G.T.R.
+2. I’ve even built myself a racing rig.

 The most difficult question I get asked these days is: “What do you do?”.
-Well, the simple answer is that I create Android applications as a freelancer, do some web/Android development for NGO’s, blog/tweet about technology, and host software development workshops or presentations, and dabble in hardware and software hackery at House4Hack.
+Well, the simple answer is that I create Android applications as a freelancer, do some web/Android development for NGO’s, blog/tweet about technology, host software development workshops or presentations, and dabble in hardware and software hackery at House4Hack.

 The long answer regarding what I do is that I am experimenting with an alternate lifestyle.
 In late 2009 I decided to live a more anti-consumerist lifestyle.
-So I left the rat race, sold my shares in the company I co-founded, and started working on potentially fulfilling ventures that may generate passive income in time.
+So I left the rat race, sold my shares in the company I co-founded, and started working on potentially fulfilling ventures.
 This is how I started creating web startups and Android applications – two technologies that I am really passionate about.
-Android finally gives me the chance to play in the consumer electronics space, which I really enjoy.
-It also helps me in my quest to use first-world technology to solve third-world problems – hence my focus on working with NGO’s and the like.
+Android finally gives me the chance to play in the consumer electronics space.
+It also helps me in my quest to use first-world technology to solve third-world problems.